-In 2003 Senate Bill 262 authorized the State Architect to establish and publicize for voluntary certification by the state of any person who meets specified criteria as a Certified Access Specialist.
-The CASp program is designed to meet the public's need for experienced, trained, and tested individuals who can inspect buildings and sites for compliance with applicable state and federal construction-related accessibility standards.
-The CASp Program is governed by Title 21 Voluntary Certified Access Specialist Program Regulations (PDF - 188 KB).
+The Certified Access Specialist (CASp) program was created by Senate Bill 262 (Chapter 872, 2003) and is designed to meet the public's need for experienced, trained, and tested individuals who can inspect buildings and sites for compliance with applicable state and federal construction-related accessibility standards.
+The CASp program is governed by Title 21 Voluntary Certified Access Specialist Program Regulations (PDF - 188 KB).

 Find a CASp on the List of Certified Access Specialists

-Why Should I Hire A CASp? and other Consumer Frequently Asked Questions
+Why is it Beneficial to Hire A CASp? and other Consumer Frequently Asked Questions